 IASFM brings together academics, practitioners and decision-makers working on forced migration issues.
 Through the ages, the forced movement of people, displaced within their own countries or across borders, has been of concern to states and to humanitarians alike.
 Whether people have been forced to migrate due to persecution, to flee war, to escape famine, or because of a major development project, they face a need for protection and/or assistance.

 Since the end of the Cold War this issue has seen renewed attention.
 The problems seem ever greater: the solutions ever more scarce.
 The issue is increasingly perceived to be global in scope, while some solutions may be very local.
 By coming together, scholars, policy-makers, NGO advocates and those working in the field can think together and develop greater understanding of the implications of forced movement.
 The members of IASFM meet at biennial conferences.
 They share their news through a Newsletter.
 They form a vibrant and active community.
 If you have not already joined us, please do so today.

-The first IASFM International Secretariat had been active at the Refugee Studies Centre, University of Oxford, UK.
-Currently, the International Secretariat is at the Institute for the Study of International Migration, Georgetown University, US with additional support provided by the Centre for Refugee Studies, York University, Canada.
+The first IASFM International Secretariat was active at the Refugee Studies Centre, University of Oxford, UK.
+Subsequently, it was moved to the the Institute for the Study of International Migration, Georgetown University, US.
+Currently, it is hosted by the Centre for Refugee Studies, York University, Canada.